andrewjt71/arduino-siren/README.md

 In order to build the circuit which will meet my requirements I need several components:

 ### PWM
 I will need a [Pulse Width Modulator](https://www.arduino.cc/en/Tutorial/PWM)</a>.
 This will enable me to drive the analog motor in the siren with digital signals.
+I will combine this with a potentiometer, to allow me to control the siren volume.

 ![pwm](./img/pwm.jpg)